nicolaei/master/docs/thesis/source/02_existing_research.md

  client scans, it's latency can increase as much as 10 fold.
 This figure is from [@ActiveScanPerformance]](static/probe_latency.png){ width=60%; #fig:probelatency }

-I hypothesize that this effect will be even stronger ones access points start scanning as well, seeing that this won't just effect the access point, but all of it's connected clients as well.
+I hypothesize that this effect will be even stronger once access points start scanning as well, seeing that this won't just effect the access point, but all of it's connected clients as well.